SynBioHub/synbiohub2-docs/content/Contacts/ReportanIssue.md

 +++
-title = "Report an Error"
+title = "Report an Issue"
 description = ""
-weight = 1
+weight = 2
 +++

 If you want to report an error please see the respective pages.